-- Color – using the color palette by PANTONE get vivid, saturated colors.
+Using the color palette by PANTONE get vivid, saturated colors.
 The use of large quantities of paint allows for very expressive and fully saturated colors..
 Your graphic has to be in vector.